membase/ns_server/deps/menelaus/doc/API/index.markdown

 using HTTP operations and semantics.
 That is only an artifact of the URIs NorthScale chose.

-Clients are advised to be (and NorthScale clients will be) properly RESTful and will not expect to receive any handling instructions resource descriptions or presume any conventions on URI structure for resources represented.
+Clients are advised to be (and NorthScale clients *should* be) properly RESTful and will not expect to receive any handling instructions resource descriptions or presume any conventions on URI structure for resources represented.

-Also note that the heirarchies shown here can allow reuse of agent handling of representations, since they are similar for different parts of the heirarchy.
+Also note that the hierarchies shown here can allow reuse of agent handling of representations, since they are similar for different parts of the hierarchy.

 *Request*